Four more...

 Rogue Wave by Boyd Morrison

 I listened to the audio version so I can't technically call it a page-turner, but if I'd read a hard copy that's exactly what I'd say.
-A tsunami scientist desperately tries to warn the people of Hawaii that a massive wave is approaching their shores, and it's a disaster story so everything that could go wrong does, with tension building as the time notation at each chapter heading ticks down toward impact.
+A tsunami scientist desperately tries to warn the people of Hawaii that a massive wave is approaching their shores, but of course no one is listening.
+It's a disaster story so everything that could go wrong does, with tension building as the time notation at each chapter heading ticks down toward impact.
 It's suspenseful and a little bit cheesy, and in many ways similar to all the other disaster stories out there, but I've always loved a good (fictional) disaster and this is a big one.
 Definitely worth reading if you share my slightly grim tastes.

 I think I've seen every disaster movie ever made, but I've never read a book of that genre.
-I'm still not sure I would want to, but I did like the audio version.
-Before Rogue Wave I had only listened to books of a more quiet, thoughtful nature and I found they didn't hold my attention, which was disappointing as those books are always my preferred choice for reading.
-But it taught me that I can enjoy audio books if there's action and suspense involved, and since I wasn't reading that genre at all I now have a gazillion more options for my already out-of-control tbr list.
+I'm still not sure I would want to actually read one, but I did like this audio version.
+Before Rogue Wave I had only listened to books of a more quiet, thoughtful nature and I found they couldn't hold my attention - disappointing since those are the books I usually like best.
+But this one showed me I can enjoy audio books if there's action and suspense involved, and since I wasn't reading that genre at all I now have a gazillion more options for my already out-of-control tbr list.
 So, thanks Rogue Wave, I think.

 More Catching Up...